 Are graphic designers in demand?

-According to Emsi Burning Glass, which collects and analyzes millions of job postings from across the United States, there were some 55,206 open job postings for graphic designers over the past 12 months, indicating an average level of demand; the average time to fill a position was 43 days.
+According to Lightcast (formerly Emsi Burning Glass), which collects and analyzes millions of job postings from across the United States, there were some 55,206 open job postings for graphic designers over the past 12 months, indicating an average level of demand; the average time to fill a position was 43 days.

 What’s the average graphic designer salary?

-Emsi Burning Glass estimates the median salary for graphic designers at $49,784, rising to $75,000 and above for those with more than eight years of experience.
-According to Dice’s most recent Tech Salary Report, that’s well below the average technologist salary of $104,566 (up 6.9 percent between 2020 and 2021).
-However, keep in mind that larger companies and/or those in larger tech hubs (such as New York City and San Francisco) may pay their graphic designers far more than the Emsi Burning Glass median salary.
+Lightcast estimates the median salary for graphic designers at $49,784, rising to $75,000 and above for those with more than eight years of experience.
+According to Dice’s most recent Tech Salary Report, that’s well below the average technologist salary of $111,348 (up 2.3 percent between 2021 and 2022).
+However, keep in mind that larger companies and/or those in larger tech hubs (such as New York City and San Francisco) may pay their graphic designers far more than the Lightcast median salary.

 What are the most valuable skills for a graphic designer?

-In all those job postings for graphic designers, the top specialized skills included:
+In all those job postings for graphic designers analyzed by Lightcast, the top specialized skills included:

 - Graphic design